Boo-Yaa T.R.I.B.E.: Career

 To get away from the gang culture, the brothers decided to leave Los Angeles and go to Japan.
-While there, they were inspired to begin performing music again, with Paul "Gangxta R.I.D." rapping in front of eager Japanese audiences.
+While there, they were inspired to begin performing music again, with Paul "Ganxsta Ridd" rapping in front of eager Japanese audiences.
 They toured Japan in the mid-1980s and became popular.
 Upon their return to California in 1988, the group focused again on making music and re-christened themselves as the Boo-Yaa T.R.I.B.E.

 Their debut album, New Funky Nation, was different from most rap records at the time because the Boo-Yaa T.R.I.B.E. played live instruments on it.

 Boo-Yaa T.R.I.B.E. appeared on the Judgment Night soundtrack performing "Another Body Murdered" with Faith No More, on Kid Frost's East Side Story LP, on The Transplants' Haunted Cities LP and on the rock group P.O.D.'s Testify, with the track "On the Grind."
 The group also had moderate success with their 1989 single release, "R.A.I.D.".
 In 1993 they appeared on E.Y.C.'s track 'Get Some' which was released as a single in the U.S. and appeared on their debut album Express Yourself Clearly internationally.

 Ted Devoux, a.k.a.
 The Godfather, died on April 29, 2018, at age 55.
 Paul Devoux, a.k.a.
 Ganxsta Ridd, died on December 4, 2020, at the age of 52 due to renal failure.
 Danny Devoux, a.k.a.
 Monsta O, died on October 12, 2022, at the age of 56.

 Style and influences

 The four brothers began their musical careers on a small scale performing instrumentals at their father's A.O.G.
 "Assembly of God" church.
 While on their own, they would practice funk hits from the American band Parliament-Funkadelic.
 When the church was unoccupied, the brothers would experiment with other forms of hip hop.

 Boo-Yaa T.R.I.B.E.'s lyrics have been categorized as gangsta rap.
 They draw from themes which include homicide, carjacking, and marijuana use.
-The band's style has been classified as hip hop, G-funk, heavy metal, rap metal and rap rock, and funk metal.

 The Boo-Yaa T.R.I.B.E. has also proven to be influential for other Samoan hip hop artists.
 Kosmo, an important Samoan hip-hop artist in New Zealand, cites the Boo-Yaa T.R.I.B.E. as "an original inspiration for his lifelong interest in street dance and...hip hop music."
 Additionally, as Samoans are often seen as a diasporic group spread out among various locations, the Boo-Yaa T.R.I.B.E. have been successfully able to reconcile their roles as Samoans and Americans while still traveling and achieving success in Japan and other countries.
 The group's 1997 album, Angry Samoans, hints at the connection to their Samoan heritage, as they are often identified with the California hip hop scene.